jeffrafter/howto/starting_a_rails_app.md

     # Set the default encoding
     config.encoding = "utf-8"

+You'll also want to set the host for the default urls:

+    config.action_mailer.default_url_options = {
+      host: Rails.application.secrets.domain,
+      protocol: Rails.application.secrets.protocol
+    }

+This will set the `default_url_options` for the production and test environments as well.
+You might want:

+    config.action_mailer.asset_host = "#{Rails.application.secrets.protocol}://#{Rails.application.secrets.domain}"

 For Heroku, you'll need to configure the asset pipeline to compile.
 In `config/environments/production.rb`:

-    # Do not fallback to assets pipeline if a precompiled asset is missed.
+    # Do fallback to assets pipeline if a precompiled asset is missed.
     config.assets.compile = true

 If you are sending email then you can use [Mailcatcher](http://mailcatcher.me) locally.
 This allows you to catch all email being sent from Rails and view it.